Skip to main content

 Hypertension

-Hypertension, more commonly known as high blood pressure, is the first of three conditions categorized as heart disease.
+Hypertension, more commonly known as high blood pressure, is the first of three conditions we categorize as heart disease.

 Heart Attack

-Heart attacks are deadly events characterized by tightness and pain in the chest or arms, shortness of breath, and sudden dizziness.
-Some heart attacks strike without warning, while others develop slowly over weeks with small and subtle symptoms.
+Heart attacks are potentially deadly events frequently characterized by tightness and pain in the chest or arms, shortness of breath, and sudden dizziness.
+While these are the most common symptoms, some people — women especially — may experience milder or less obvious symptoms like indigestion or abdominal pain.
+Some heart attacks strike without warning, while others develop slowly over weeks while giving subtle signs.

 Stroke

 A stroke is essentially a heart attack in the brain.
-It occurs when the brain’s blood supply becomes reduced or blocked.
-Without enough blood, brain tissue becomes deprived of oxygen and nutrients, leading to cell death within just minutes.
+As in a heart attack, a stroke occurs when the brain’s blood supply becomes reduced or blocked.
+In the vast majority of cases, this happens due to a blocked blood vessel, though a smaller percentage are the result of a bleed.
+Without sufficient blood, brain tissues are deprived of oxygen and nutrients, leading to cell death within minutes.

 Who Does Heart Disease Affect?